vidaud/seta/seta-doc/docs/index.md

-# SeTA *Semantic Text Analyser*

 <!--  {{ customer.web }} -->

 The European Union Bodies publish a vast amount of information which is made available via different channels.
-Making sense of this textual content and finding links between documents is difficult if not impossible just by having humans read it.
+Making sense of the textual content and finding links between documents is difficult if not impossible just by having humans read it.

-The **semantic text analyzer** or **SeTA** is a software tool that accomplishes these tasks.
+The **Semantic Text Analyzer** or **SeTA** is a software tool that supports these tasks.

-SeTA uses advanced text mining techniques to help users to screen and query large document collections.
+SeTA uses advanced text mining techniques to help users screen and query these large document collections.

 Users can search EU documents based on keywords and then screen the results and apply filters, all very quickly and accurately.

 ## How can SeTA provide all of this information to users?